Bathroom | May 30, 2024

 Position new washers and nuts over the hold-down bolts.
 Use your adjustable wrench to tighten it with a one-quarter turn.
 Scrape away any excess putty, then pour several buckets of water into e bowl to test for leaks.
 If you have leaks, pull up the toilet and reseat it again (with a new wax gasket if necessary).

-Place your caps on the hold-down bolts.
-If the bolts are sticking up too high for your taste (or the caps), you can trim them down with a hacksaw.
+Then place your caps on the hold-down bolts.
+If the bolts are sticking up too high for your taste (or the caps), you can then trim them down with a hacksaw.
 Finally, reconnect the water supply tube, slowly turn on the water, and flush again to check for leaks.

 Final Thoughts